dalnefre/tart-PEG/README.md

 Remaining _patterns_ are not considered after a successful match.
 Otherwise, each subsequent _pattern_ is tried starting from the original position.
 If no _pattern_ matches, the _choice_ fails, consuming no input (reverting to the original position).
+On success, the result `value` is the matched value.

 ### PEG.zeroOrMore(pattern)